 The choice of operating conditions is important in developing prices using the CRNP methodology.
 The use made of the network by particular loads and generators will vary depending on the load and generation conditions on the network at the time.
-The National Electricity Rules (NER) sets out the principles to apply in determining the sample of operating conditions considered.
+The National Electricity Rules (NER) sets out principles that could be applied to determine the sample of operating conditions to consider.